Jasonblalack/zyngapoker/Build-system.md

 ## Names

 Each file in a project needs to have a qualified name.
-For classes or modules this is typically identical to the name of the public JavaScript object/function it defines/exports.
 A qualified name of any class or asset is automatically derived from the file name and location inside the project.

+### Classes

+For classes this should be identical to the name it defines/exports.
 Jasy currently only supports one name declaration per file.
-A class per file is required to make the dependency engine works well.
+A class per file is required to make the class dependency engine works well.

-Let's start with a short example: In a project (kind: classic) called `notebook` a file placed in `src/view/Preferences.js` will be called `notebook.view.Preferences`.
+In a project (kind: classic) called `notebook` a file placed in `src/view/Preferences.js` will be called `notebook.view.Preferences`.
 As you can see the `notebook`-part is injected into the fully qualified name automatically.
 If you want to disable this behavior, you can set up the `package` configuration in the project's manifest to something else.
 If it is called `noty` instead, the exported class name should be `noty.view.Preferences`.
 Jasy does not very whether you are exporting this global symbol: There is no name validation happening at the moment.

 Public names exported from JavaScript code have to be unique across all projects.
 If you completely override a full class under its original name it makes no sense to include it at all, right?